environmentalinformatics-marburg/gimmsGitbook/chapter05/mann_kendall.md

 # Global Mann-Kendall trend test

 A function called `significantTau` has recently been added to **gimms** in order to facilitate the calculation of reliable long-term monotonous trends.
 It is up to the user to decide whether or not to apply pre-whitening prior to applying the Mann-Kendall trend test in order to account for lag-1 autocorrelation.
-Currently, the function supports the pre-whitening algorithms proposed by Yue, Pilon, Phinney, et al. (2002) and Zhang, Vincent, Hogg, et al. (2000) which are both included in the **zyp** package (Bronaugh and Consortium, 2013).
+Currently, the function supports the pre-whitening algorithms proposed by Yue, Pilon, Phinney, et al. (2002) and Zhang, Vincent, Hogg, et al. (2000) which are both included in the **zyp** package (Bronaugh and Werner, 2013).

 ```r